simeononsecurity/Standalone-Windows-STIG-Script/README.md

 **Download all the required files from the [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)**

 **Note:** This script should work for most, if not all, systems without issue.
-While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensivly, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
+While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensively, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.
 It is your responsibility to review and test the script before running it.

 ## Introduction: